-1608 Qualified Residential Treatment Program Requirements and Oversight

-This policy is/was effective: This policy is new.
-Please review the policy in its entirety This policy replaces the following policy(s): MTL # Policy Name: \boxtimes This policy has been revised.
-Please see below for the type of revision: \square This is a significant policy revision.
-Please review this policy in its entirety. ☑ This is a minor policy revision: (List page number & summary of change): The changes include: New definition added for Licensed Residential Family Based Treatment Facility for Substance Abuse, pg.
-2 Additional updates included wording to better match the Social Security Act.
-These changes were completed on pg.
-4 Section: Standards/Procedure #3. ☐ A policy form has been revised: (List form, page number and summary of change):
+1608 Qualified Residential Treatment Program Requirements and Oversight nis policy is/was effective: 11/22/2023 This policy is new.
+Please review the policy in its entirety This policy replaces the following policy(s): MTL # Policy Name: This policy has been revised.
+Please see below for the type of revision: $\hfill\Box$ This is a significant policy revision.
+Please review this policy in its entirety. ☑ This is a minor policy revision: (List page number & summary of change): Updated in accordance w (from 2023 Legislative Session).
+Moved Licensure requirements to NRS432A. ith AB 136 $\ \square$ A policy form has been revised: (List form, page number and summary of change):